jmamma/MegaCommand_Design/README.md

   7. Capacitors.
 (Make sure the 220uF electrolytic cap fits when the arduino is connected)
   8. Resistors + diodes
   9. Encoders (Make sure these sit completely flush with the board and are not leaning to one side)
- 10. MIDI DIN ports.
+ 10. MIDI DIN ports. (completly remove the 2 front pins by pulling the entire piece of aluminum from the connector)
  11. Power Jack (+9V tip)
  12. SDCard header (the female header is placed on the bottom side of the board, and the pins are soldered from the top side)
- 13. Display
+ 13. Display header (soldered from the top side of the board, the bottom side is intentionally obstructed by MIDI ports)
+ 14. Display (Soldered to the display header once the header is installed, max height of display should be 1.5-2mm above mec switches (without switch cap).
- 14. LEDs (+ anode pin nearest to the bottom of the board for both LEDs. )
+ 15. LEDs (+ anode pin nearest to the bottom of the board for both LEDs. )
- 15. Power switch. (optional, you can solder a short between the two right most pins on EG1212B
+ 16. Power switch. (optional, you can solder a short between the two right most pins on EG1212B

 The MIDI DIN ports and display should be installed last.